Set

 Set comprehensions are more general than filter: they support nested loops, and let-bindings are accessible to the inner scope.
 Still, filter can be useful, especially for iteratively refining a query in an rcl query command.

-Construct a new set by taking every element in the set, applying map_element to it (which should return a collection), and concatenating those results. flat_map is like map, except that it flattens the result.
+Construct a new set by taking every element in the set, applying map_element to it (which should return a collection), and concatenating those results. flat_map_dedup is like map_dedup, except that it flattens the result.
 It is equivalent to a set comprehension with a nested loop: a and b are identical in this example:

 let apps = {